Pilots strike at cargo airline serving Amazon, DHL as holidays near

 "Due to a work stoppage affecting our airline partners, inbound deliveries to portions of the Americas will be delayed today," the company said in a statement.
 "We are continuing to monitor the situation."

+But he said the long-term problem is a nationwide shortage of pilots, as older pilots retire and too few step up to replace them, which portends more strikes in the coming years.

+"Call it a canary in the coal mine or a shot across the bow, but this is happening now," Barton said.
+"We are going to see pilot wages rise and problems like this for the next 10 to 15 years."

-(Additional reporting by Nandita Bose in Chicago and Ankit Ajmera in Bengaluru; Editing by Leslie Adler)
+Additional reporting by Nandita Bose in Chicago and Ankit Ajmera in Bengaluru